 The second thing is the social aspect.
 Typically after class we go out for drinks and food.
 That aspect was a pleasant surprise as there I have really bonded with my fellow students and they all have interesting and diverse lives to learn about.

 Overall it is a lot of fun learning a historic, traditional martial art with a great group of people.
-Plus, you will get a good work out and it will get you into shape (I have had many friends note that I look to be in the best shape in a long time.)
+Additionally, you will get a good work out and it will get you into shape (I have had many friends note that I look to be in the best shape in a long time.)

 What an energizing class to get your blood pumping for Sunday morning.

 Details are important to the teacher, so he WILL WORK you, so you may have a solid structure to start from.